How To Propagate Peperomia: Producing Perfect Plants

 Put your mini greenhouse in a location that’s room temperature and out of full sun.
 Be wary of direct sunlight since peperomia cuttings burn easily.
 Remove the dome every few days so the little greenhouse can air out and prevent rot.
 Keep the soil moist, but not drenched.

 Once you spot new growth at the base of the cutting, you can remove the dome if desired.
 Wait until the cutting is well-rooted and has lots of new growth before repotting.
 Peperomia likes to be rootbound, so you don’t have to rush to repot.
+Then place your plant somewhere out of direct sunlight.

 An Alternative Method